ntran26/ASV-Path-Replanning/Paper implementation/Plan for building environment.md

 - GLOBAL MAP plotted on the right
 - LOCAL MAP plotted on the left
 - Preferably, both maps should be running at the same time for real-time observation

+Reset condition:
+- When the agent hit an obstacle or boundary
+- When the agent reach the goal